Architecture

 bears the stamp of its orgins expressing the spirit and matter prevailing

 at the time of its creation.
-From the primitive stone igloo shaped shelters,
+From the primitive stone igloo shaped

-for living in Marseille and the barres that
+for living" in Marseille and the "barres" that

 circle the city to the north of Aix, a succession of styles, of intention